Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ```
 {% endraw %}

-Finally check if the JSON is valid go to:
+Finally we have to check if the JSON-file is valid at:
 <a href="https://jsonlint.com/" target="_blank" rel="noopener noreferrer">
 https://jsonlint.com/
 </a>.